Attacks on the United States (2000–present): Embassy in Tashkent bombing (June 2004)

 On June 30, 2004, Islamic Movement of Uzbekistan bombs embassy.

 Attack on the diplomatic compound in Jeddah (December 2004)

 On December 6, 2004, al-Qaeda gunmen raid diplomatic compound.

 Attack on the Embassy in Damascus (September 2006)

-On September 12, 2006, gunmen raid embassy.
+On September 12, 2006, gunmen attempt to raid the american embassy of Damascus and are shot dead by Syrian security forces.

 Embassy in Athens bombing (January 2007)

 On January 12, 2007, RPG fired at embassy by Revolutionary Struggle.

 Embassy in Casablanca bombing (April 2007)

 On April 14, 2007, two suicide bombers detonated their explosive devices across the street from the consulate general and in front of the Consulate General's public diplomacy facility and language center.
 Only the bombers were killed.